 Reflect, today, upon how you can truly love those in your family by turning your heart and soul first toward the love of God.
 Allow this complete embrace of the love of God to become the basis of love in every relationship.
 Only then will good fruit come forth from the love of others.

-Lord, I give to You my whole mind, heart, soul and strength.
+Lord of perfect love, I give to You my whole mind, heart, soul and strength.
 Help me to love You above all things and in all things and, from that love, help me to love those whom You have put in my life.
 Jesus, I trust in You.

-Thirteenth Sunday of Ordinary Time, Year B
+Thirteenth Sunday in Ordinary Time, Year B

 She said, “If I but touch his clothes, I shall be cured.”
 Mark 5:28